rohunj/founder_digest/README.md

 # FounderDigest
-a Rails 7 boilerplate template by [@ryanckulp](https://twitter.com/ryanckulp), created to ship SaaS apps quickly.
-Learn how to use this at [24 Hour MVP](https://founderhacker.com/24-hour-mvp).
+a give and get newsletter swap for founders seeking to learn from other founders Learn how to use this at [24 Hour MVP](https://founderhacker.com/24-hour-mvp).

 features:
 * user authentication via [Devise](https://github.com/plataformatec/devise)